anamichell/anamichell/README.md

 ## Hi there 👋

+[Relativity] Machine Learning Challenge Project (Break Through Tech AI Program): Check out my team's project repository for the real-world ML project we worked on for [Relativity] for over 3 months, as part of the Break Through Tech AI Program's Fall 2024 AI Studio!
+[Insert link]

+- 🔭 I’m currently working on our Fall 2024 Senior Project
+- 😄 Pronouns: She/her
 <!--
 **anamichell/anamichell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.